AmbiqAI/neuralSPOT/neuralspot/ns-peripherals/README.md

 ## Reading EVB Buttons

 This part of the component eases reading the EVB user buttons, a common operation when creating AI demos or tests.
+There is also support for reading a GPIO input as a button for use as an external trigger.

 ```c
 main() {